What is Sleep Apnea Treatment?

 Obstructive sleep apnea (OSA) is a common yet concerning disorder that affects many Plymouth and Kingston, MA patients.
 Sleep apnea occurs when the soft tissues in the back of the mouth and throat relax and collapse into the airways, causing repetitive bouts of breathing cessation during sleep.
 This momentary oxygen deprivation creates excessive stress on the body, which can lead to heart problems, stroke, and other serious medical conditions.
 While continuous positive airway pressure (CPAP) therapy is often recommended for treating OSA, many patients find this device intolerable and are turning to oral appliance therapy for sleep apnea care.
-At Plymouth Dental Group, Dr. E. Morgan Scheiber offers custom-fit oral appliances to alleviate sleep apnea conditions along with snoring and related symptoms.
+At Plymouth Dental Group, our general dentists offer custom-fit oral appliances to alleviate sleep apnea conditions along with snoring and related symptoms.
 Schedule a consultation with our team to find out more about oral appliance therapy and get the quality sleep you've been missing.

 Is Sleep Apnea Affecting You?